-You’ve probably heard of human beans (half human and half bean), but have you ever heard of human squash?
+Have you ever heard of a human squash?
 A squash is a vegetable a bit like a pumpkin, but with a funnier shape.
 The Squash is also the name of an artwork by artist Anthea Hamilton.

 Who is Anthea Hamilton and what is she famous for?